Avec112/spring-boot-activemq-artemis-demo/README.md

 Finished creating messages.
 ```
 #### Start Consumer application :inbox_tray:
-Go to Consumer terminal and start the Consumer application.
+Open Consumer terminal and start the Consumer application.
 It will start listening for new messages.
 ```
 > cd ./spring-boot-activemq-artemis-demo/consumer